 Motherhood is freakin hard, it's exhausting, challenging, soul breaking and sometimes unbearable.
 But we keep on doing it because the love we feel far outweighs every other emotion.

-So I wanted to make it my mission to give this to mothers.
-It's okay if you feel like shit, it's ok that you’ve put on 10-20 kgs, or your hair is on its fourth day of dry shampoo, photography has a way of hiding these flaws and capturing the real truth and beauty of emotion.
-Don’t even worry about what you look like or how you feel because you will regret not having these memories.
+So I want to make it my mission to give this to mothers.
+It's okay if you feel like shit, it's ok that you’ve put on glorious amounts of kgs, or your hair is on its fourth day of dry shampoo, photography has a way of embracing these 'flaws' and capturing the real truth and beauty of emotion.
 You are the most beautiful being to that little baby and you need to be in photos with your children.
 Trust me, they will thank you for it because they will be able to see and remember how much their mummy loved, adored and cherished them.
 They will be able to flick through that photo album (maybe more likely your instagram feed) and laugh at how tragic your outfits were.

-I want to be able to show motherhood in all its wonderful, raw glory because sometimes motherhood's not beautiful, it can be often gross, exhausting and it's probably the hardest thing you’ll ever do, but at the same time the most rewarding thing you’ll ever do.
+I want to be able to show motherhood in all its wonderful, raw glory because sometimes motherhood's not beautiful, it can be often gross, exhausting and it's probably the hardest thing you’ll ever do, but at the same time the most rewarding.
 You become truly selfless once you have children, you're not number one anymore, daddy’s not as high in the food chain, but as much as everything changes, nothing changes more than it does for a mother.
-I’m not sure what it is but it's this ingrained primal thing that changes in us, we literally will die for our children, we created them and will do anything in our power to protect them and this is why I wanted to document this and capture these moments.
+I’m not sure what it is but it's this ingrained primal thing that changes in us, we literally will die for our children, we created them and will do anything in our power to protect them.